 But we knew tech tools wouldn’t be enough to mitigate the disruption to staffing season, so I sought out writers who were already doing the work of organizing to serve their communities and looked for ways to support them with Guild resources.
 Two of them are running in this election, Zoe Marshall and Liz Alper.
 They have already proven themselves tireless advocates for writers and I hope you will support them.
 We need their energy, experience, and perspective on the board.

 This next term, the board will turn its attention to the MBA.
 Over the last few negotiations, we have prioritized the issues of television writers in our pattern of demands.
 It is time to prioritize screen concerns.
-Foriegn box office residuals, one step deals, and free work are problems we absolutely must solve.
+Foreign box office residuals, one step deals, and free work are problems we absolutely must solve.
 Screenwriters have had television writers backs, now it’s time to return the favor.
-In addition to protecting screenwriters, my priorities for this MBA are improving the SVOD residual formula; script fees for staff writers; expansion of span protection; and as always, an increase in minimums and protection of pension and health.
-Additionally, I will advocate that we develop creative proposals to address the issues of diversity and inclusion, workplace safety, and the redefinition of back end profits.
+In addition to protecting screenwriters, my priorities for this MBA are improving the streaming gains we achieved in the MBA+ deal with Apple last year, script fees for staff writers, expansion of span protection, regulation of onerous mini-rooms, and as always, an increase in minimums, and protection of pension and health.

 In my first term, I have proven myself up to the task of leadership in unprecedented times.
 I hope you will see fit to return me to service, and I would be honored to have your endorsement